Museums, Art Collection, Science & Technology Museum, History Museum

 University Art Study Center

-This university had been assembling a diverse art collection since the early 1800s, but the collection was largely inaccessible to the campus community and the general public.
+Despite assembling a diverse art collection since the early 1800s, this university’s artifacts were largely inaccessible to the campus community and the general public.
 In order to upgrade to modern storage standards and incorporate thousands of objects into teaching and study programs, the university created an art study center featuring visible storage.
 The architect specified locking museum cabinets with glass doors to protect stored objects while also allowing students and visitors to view collections.

 Natural History Museum